atuttle/corq/ReadMe.md

 Data is loaded immediately when you run `loadVia()`. **Do not return the data, pass it to the supplied callback.**

+When the loaded data is not empty, the processing queue is _not_ automatically started.
+You may want to check the queue length with `q.length()` and then start it manually with `q.start()`.

 ## Persistence: There be dragons here

 Be mindful of your persistence and processing-delay settings.
 Data will be persisted every time the queue content changes.
 This includes: queueing new items, success (removing the item from the queue), and failure (requeueing the item).